 Initial processing of a petition generally takes a minimum of 60 days from the date your application is determined complete and processing of petitions requiring review by outside consultants retained by the committee or those requiring applicants to submit additional information will most likely take longer.

-Applicants who wait to file their requests near the final filing deadline for the examination they intend to take generally are not able to exhaust all administrative remedies before administration of the examination, such as appealing a denial of some or all of an applicant’s request for testing accommodations.
+Applicants who wait to file their requests near the final filing deadline for the examination they intend to take generally are not able to exhaust all administrative remedies before administration of the exam, such as appealing a denial of some or all of an applicant’s request for testing accommodations.
 Early filing is strongly encouraged.
 Please check the webpage specific to your exam for the testing accommodations request deadlines.

 All first-time petitions, requests for expanded accommodations, and petitions filed by applicants with temporary disabilities must:

-Petitions for testing accommodations during an examination administered by the committee based on disabilities existing prior to the final application filing deadline must be submitted online or received by the State Bar’s Office of Admissions in San Francisco no later than the final testing accommodations petition filing deadline.
+Petitions for testing accommodations during an exam administered by the committee based on disabilities existing prior to the final application filing deadline must be submitted online or received by the State Bar’s Office of Admissions in San Francisco no later than the final testing accommodations petition filing deadline.

 Petitions without the required forms and documentation will not be considered complete and will not be processed until brought to a complete status.
 The deadline will not be extended for any reason.